Never Be Done: The Richard Glen Lett Story

 Not merely a tale of one man’s downfall, Never Be Done is the story of Richard Lett’s struggle to forge a new life in the same environment that brought him down so completely.
 Filmed with candid intimacy and filled with archival footage and poignant testimonials, Never Be Done is a raw and unflinching documentary about the life and times of Richard Lett, who lost it all and lived to tell the tale.

-NOTE: There will be a short Q&A with Roy Tighe (director) and Richard Lett (star) after the screening.
+NOTE: There will be a short Q&A with Alexandra Staseson and Richard Lett (star) after the screening.

 RUN TIME: 80 minutes

 DIRECTOR: Roy Tighe

 LEAD CAST: Richard Lett

 AWARDS / NOMINATIONS:

 • Winner, Best Documentary (Feature Documentary) – Studio City Film Festival US 2018

 • Nominee, Indie Spirit Award (Documentary Feature) – Hollywood South Film Festival 2018

 Richard Glen Lett was born in 1954 in Calgary, Alberta.
 After pursuing a career as a teacher at the University of Alberta, Lett decided to move to Vancouver, British Columbia to try his hand in the entertainment industry.
 Finding a home in the stand-up comedy scene, Richard began making a name for himself with his brash, unapologetic style of jokes and crowd interaction.
 After years of honing his skills on the stage, Lett found himself headlining tours for Yuk Yuk’s, Canada’s leading chain of comedy clubs.
 In the mid 90’s Richard was a subject in the CBC’s Road Warriors, a documentary television series about the lives of touring stand-up comedians.